Data transformation (statistics): In regression

 Data transformation may be used as a remedial measure to make data suitable for modeling with linear regression if the original data violates one or more assumptions of linear regression.
 For example, the simplest linear regression models assume a linear relationship between the expected value of Y (the response variable to be predicted) and each independent variable (when the other independent variables are held fixed).
 If linearity fails to hold, even approximately, it is sometimes possible to transform either the independent or dependent variables in the regression model to improve the linearity.
 For example, addition of quadratic functions of the original independent variables may lead to a linear relationship with expected value of Y, resulting in a polynomial regression model, a special case of linear regression.

 Another assumption of linear regression is homoscedasticity, that is the variance of errors must be the same regardless of the values of predictors.
 If this assumption is violated (i.e. if the data is heteroscedastic), it may be possible to find a transformation of Y alone, or transformations of both X (the predictor variables) and Y, such that the homoscedasticity assumption (in addition to the linearity assumption) holds true on the transformed variables and linear regression may therefore be applied on these.

 Yet another application of data transformation is to address the problem of lack of normality in error terms.
 Univariate normality is not needed for least squares estimates of the regression parameters to be meaningful (see Gauss–Markov theorem).
 However confidence intervals and hypothesis tests will have better statistical properties if the variables exhibit multivariate normality.
-Transformations that stabilize the variance of error terms (i.e. those that address heteroscedaticity) often also help make the error terms approximately normal.
+Transformations that stabilize the variance of error terms (i.e. those that address heteroscedasticity) often also help make the error terms approximately normal.